 Video Email Marketing: How To Send A Video Through Email (And Why)

-Who launched a new feature that integrates video into your email campaign and is the bestest and comes forth to help you make the best of all of the newest email trends, before you even have the chance to realize that you need some innovative moves?
+Who launched a new feature that integrates video into your email campaign and is the best and comes forth to help you make the best of all of the newest email trends before you even have the chance to realize that you need some innovative moves?

 That’s right, it’s Moosend!
 And we’ve got news for you!

 Moosend’s Video Element says heeeey and it’s here to turn your campaigns into something awesome, using the hottest trend: Video Email Marketing!